Contact

 About

-Rochelle Ellison-Lupena (Rarotonga, Mangaia, Ngāti Porou, Ngai Tahu, Ngāti Whakaue) is doctoral student at Waipapa Taumata Rau - The University of Auckland.
-Her thesis, currently under examination, explores the barriers and enablers for Māori patients and whānau accessing acute cardiac care in the community.
+Rochelle Ellison-Lupena (Rarotonga, Mangaia, Ngāti Porou, Ngai Tahu, Ngāti Whakaue) is a lecturer at Te Herenga Waka - Victoria University of Wellington.
+Her research interests focus on health equity for Māori and Pacific peoples through community-driven system change.
 Her previous research drew on Health Promotion theories to explore the impact of NCD’s in the Cook Islands.
 Rochelle’s broader area of research interests focus on equity-driven public health, health promotion, social determinants of health, and health equity for Māori and Pasifika in Aotearoa, New Zealand.
-She is currently works as a lecturer in Hauora Māori at Te Herenga Waka| Victoria University of Wellington.

 Academic Qualifications